-All ICNYC participants are required to be full-time students; that is, they must be enrolled at Ithaca College for a minimum of 12 credits.
+All ICNYC participants are required to be full-time students; that is, they must be enrolled at Ithaca College for a minimum of 12 credits during their NYC semester.
 The tentative course offerings are available online, and are usually posted after students are notified of their acceptance into the program.

 The nuts and bolts:

 - In some instances it may be appropriate for a student to complete one 3-credit internship instead of 6 credits.
-Students should consult the H&S Dean's office if they are interested in this option.
+You should consult the H&S Dean's office if you are interested in this option.

 - All students with internship placements are required to participate in the biweekly Internship Seminar, facilitated by Hersey Egginton, director of the ICNYC program.

-- H&S students also have the option of enrolling in an independent study, fieldwork, or research opportunity in addition to an internship.
-To do so, students must complete the necessary application for this type of course -- application information is available online.
+- You also have the option of enrolling in an independent study, fieldwork, or research opportunity in addition to an internship.
+To do so, you must complete the Learning Contract required for this type of course -- information is available online.

 - In some instances, it may be appropriate for a student to complete an individualized study option instead of an internship.
 In this case, the individualized study project must have an NYC connection.
-Students interested in this option should consult the H&S Dean's office prior to completing their application.
+If you are interested in this option, you should consult the H&S Dean's office prior to completing your application.

 For more information about the ICNYC program, check out the ICNYC Program video.